WRITING YOUR SCREENPLAY: INCITING INCIDENTS

 Love and Basketball 2.png

 • How is this disruptive?
-This isn’t as traumatic as son being ripped away from father, but in a movie about two neighbors who juggle a friendship and relationship amidst budding basketball careers, their first meeting is undeniably significant.
+This isn’t as traumatic as son being ripped away from father, but in a movie about two neighbors who juggle a friendship and relationship amidst budding basketball careers, their first meeting is the undeniable ignition point of the story.

 • How does this ignite the story?
 They’re already discussing basketball and one of the first things Quincy says is: “I never knew a girl could play,” which happens to be one of the central obstacles and themes of the story.

 • Note how Prince-Bythewood makes Monica the one with the gory injury and the one who takes a bigger scoop of frosting from the cake.
-This is a childhood meet-cute.
+This is a childhood meet-cute with nuanced characters.

 MILK (2008)